+Summary of Q1:

+Only 2 companies out of 25 think we should support the LTE sidelink case.

+Proposal 1: NR sidelink is assumed on PC5 between the remote UE(s) and the UE to NW relay or UE to UE relay.

 Question 2: Which of the following RAT(s) should be supported for Uu link of the UE to NW relay?

 a) NR: Relay UE is connected to an gNB